 So, rest easy.
 Whether you receive your credit card rewards for your business in the form of cash back, a statement credit, a gift card or a travel credit, you won’t pay taxes on those rewards.

 What the IRS says about business credit card rewards

 It’s nice to know cash back earned with a rewards credit card for business won’t be taxed if you earned those rewards based on a percentage of your spending.
 Fortunately, this general rule also applies to other types of rewards you earn with a business credit card as a rebate, including hotel points and airline miles.

 According to the IRS, there are several issues related to the benefits of business credit cards.
 These include how and when income is valued and how to identify “personal use benefits attributable to business (or official) expenditures versus those attributable to personal expenditures,” for which there are no official guidelines.

 As a result, the IRS “has not pursued a tax enforcement program with respect to promotional benefits such as frequent flyer miles.”

 While credit card rewards earned with a business credit card are not considered taxable income, there are instances where other types of rewards require you to pay taxes.

 If you’re earning any kind of bonus from a financial institution and you don’t have to spend any money to receive it, on the other hand, you should expect to receive a 1099-INT tax form in the mail.
-Note: This is the same form banks send you to report interest you’ve earned in a checking account or high-yield savings account.
+Note that this is the same form banks send you to report interest you’ve earned in a checking account or high-yield savings account.

 Specifically, you cannot deduct business-related purchases as a business expense if you pay for them with credit card rewards.
-If, for example, you used miles you earned with a credit card to pay for an $800 flight to a business meeting, you couldn’t deduct the cost of that flight as a business expense on your taxes since you didn’t actually pay for it.
+If, for example, you used miles you earned with a credit card to pay for an $800 flight to a business meeting, you couldn’t deduct the cost of that flight as a business expense on your taxes since you didn’t pay money for it.